tahneeames/microarthropod/README.md

 R code available for full data in main

-Tab-delimited data and metadata files can be found on data dryad (link up after peer-review)
+Tab-delimited text files for all data can be found on data dryad (link up after peer-review)